skris56uic/cs580_final_project/Solution_3/Report.md

 ## Implementation Details

-I implemented a **Sequential Hash Join** (Left-Deep Plan) to evaluate the $k$-line join query.
+We implemented a **Sequential Hash Join** (Left-Deep Plan) to evaluate the $k$-line join query.
 This approach builds the result incrementally by joining the accumulated result with the next relation in the sequence.
 The code can be found in `Solution.js`.

 ### Algorithm Steps